 An installation guide for flashing Muffinman to your Nanonote exists here.

-You can find some extra information and a discussion about Muffinman in the following links.
+You can find some extra information about Muffinman in the original release announcement.